JoannaMoodie/moodie-brainmaps-cognition/README.md

 - /vertexwise_morphometry_g.csv is a matrix containing the _g_-morphometry profiles (20 fwhm)
 - /vertexwise_morphometry_age.csv is a matrix containing the age-morphometry profiles (20 fwhm)
 - /vertexwise_morphometry_sex.csv is a matrix containing the sex-morphometry profiles (20 fwhm)
 - /SmoothingTolerances_UKB.ppt shows g-morphometry associations in UKB at 9 vertex-wise smoothing tolerances.
+- /Metaanalysed_morphometry_means.csv
+- PC1_metabolism_fsaverage.csv was calculated for the current paper based on CBF, CMRO2 and CMRGlu maps collected by Vaishnavi et al. https://doi.org/10.1073/pnas.1010459107 and provided in [neuromaps](https://github.com/netneurolab/neuromaps).
+- PCScores.csv contains the vertex-wise scores for the 4 PCs calculated with 33 neurobiological profiles in the current paper.
+- vertexwise_allometricscaling_surfacearea.csv contains the estimates of allometric scaling calculated in the current paper (20 fwhm)